Curriculum learning for data-driven modeling of dynamical systems: Theoretical background

-To obtain the size of the coordinate space, we assume that the state of the system $\bu$ lies on an attractor $\attrac$ of dimension $\dAttrac < d$ that is bounded boundaryless and a smooth submanifold of $\R^{d}$.
+The present work lies in the framework of learning a model to approximate the time evolution of a state of the system at hand from observations $\bobs(t) \in \R^{\nobs}$.
+To do so, one needs a representation for the state and a dynamical model for describing its evolution in time.
+A representation of the state is given by a function $\obstostate$ mapping observations $\bobs_\timedom(t)$ over a measurement time horizon $t \in \timedom$, to a set of coordinates $\bv \in \R^{\nv}$.
+Several mappings have been proposed in the literature, including delays by time intervals $\Delta t$, $\bv_i=\bobs(t-i\Delta t)$ for $i=0,1,\ldots$, and time derivatives of varying orders $i$, $\bv_i=\bobs^{(i)}$, \cite{Crutchfield1987, Gibson1992}.
+To obtain the size of the coordinate space, we assume that the state of the system $\bu$ lies on an attractor $\attrac$ of dimension $\dAttrac < d$ that is a boundaryless bounded, smooth sub-manifold of $\R^{d}$.
 In this case, the Whitney embedding theorem~\cite{WhitneyEmbedding} shows that if the number of coordinates $\nv$ is such that $\nv > 2 \, \dAttrac$ then the dynamics of the state can be entirely captured by the new coordinate system.
 The Takens embedding theorem~\cite{TakensEmbedding, Sauer1991} provides a way to make this result practical by asserting that one can take this number of time delays.
 Recent results have extended this theorem by providing guaranteed recovery properties based on the measurement operator, type of attractor, and other parameters of the problem, \cite{Eftekhari2018}.

-We assume no prior knowledge of the governing equations of the model and rely on a purely data-driven approach.
+In this work, we assume no prior knowledge of the governing equations of the model and rely on a purely data-driven approach.
 The dynamical model for describing the time evolution of $\bv(t) \in \R^{\nv}$ can be formulated in various ways, including feed-forward neural networks, owing to their high expressiveness.
+As an alternative, for instance in case an upper bound of the attractor dimension is unknown due to process noise or measurement noise, a recurrent model $\recmodel$ can be employed for describing the dynamics of $\bvpred$.
+The model is parameterized by $\btheta \in \R^{\ntheta}$ and writes \be \bvpreddot(t) = \recmodel\left(\bvpred\right), \ee where a dotted quantity denotes its time-derivative.
+Learning a model for the system under consideration takes the form of a classical supervised learning problem based on the misfit between observations $\bobs_\timedom \equiv \bobs\left(\bu\left(t \in \timedom\right)\right)$ collected through a measurement operator $\measope: \bu \mapsto \bobs$ over a time domain $\timedom = \left[t_0, t_T\right]$ and predictions, in the sense of some norm $\normLM{\cdot}{\timedom}$.
+It typically results in an optimization problem in terms of the model parameters, possibly including a regularization term $\regul$: \bea \btheta \in \arginf_{\dumtheta \in \R^{\ntheta}} \normsqLM{\bobs(t) - \measope\left(\bvpred\left(t;\dumtheta\right)\right)}{\timedom} + \regul\left(\dumtheta\right), \nonumber \\ \mathrm{s.t.} \qquad \bvpreddot\left(t;\dumtheta\right) = \recmodeldum\left(\bvpred\right). \eea